Updated May 8, 2023

 Introduction to PPMT Function in Excel

-PPMT is a financial measure to check out the principle amount of a given loan amount.
-When you pay periodic payments on a loan taken from the bank, a specific amount or part of each payment usually goes towards the interest (it’s a fee charged for borrowing the loan) and the remaining amount of the payment to the loan principle amount (it is the amount you originally have taken or borrowed).
-In excel, we can find out both interest & principle amount.
+PPMT is a financial measure to check out the principal amount of a given loan amount.
+When you pay periodic payments on a loan taken from the bank, a specific amount or part of each payment usually goes towards the interest (it’s a fee charged for borrowing the loan), and the remaining amount of the payment to the principal loan amount (it is the amount you originally have taken or borrowed).
+In Excel, we can find out both interest & principal amount.
+PPMT function is used as both worksheet & VBA function.
 Most commonly used function by bank professionals, financial analysts & consultants in real estate.
-PPMT function is used as both worksheet & VBA function.

-It’s an inbuilt or pre-built integrated function in excel that is categorized under Financial function.
+It’s an inbuilt or pre-built integrated function in Excel that is categorized under the Financial function.

 Definition of PPMT Function in Excel

-PPMT return payment of a principle amount for an investment based on a periodic, constant payment schedule and a fixed interest rate for a given duration or period of time.
-It indicates how much of the principle amount is being paid in any given pay period.
+PPMT return payment of a principal amount for an investment is based on a periodic, constant payment schedule and a fixed interest rate for a given duration or time.
+It indicates the principal amount paid in any given pay period.

 Syntax of PPMT Function

-- Rate: It’s an interest rate of loan.
+- Rate: It’s the interest rate of the loan.

-- Per (Period): It’s a target or specific payment period, it usually indicates how much principle amount has been repaid.
+- Per (Period): A target or specific payment period; it usually indicates how much the principal amount has been repaid.

-- PV (Present value): It is the present value or amount of a loan till now.
+- PV (Present value): The present value or amount of a loan till now.

-- FV (Future value): An optional argument or parameter that indicates the future value of the loan at the end of last or nper payments.
+- FV (Future value): An optional argument or parameter that indicates the loan’s future value at the end of the last or next payments.

-- Type (optional): An optional argument or parameter that indicates when the payments are made, i.e. either at the beginning (1) of a month or at the end (0).
-If you enter the value 0 or blank value then payments are due at the end of each period.
-If you enter the value 1 payments are due at the beginning of each period.
+- Type (optional): An optional argument or parameter that indicates when the payments are made, i.e., either at the beginning (1) of a month or at the end (0).
+If you enter the value 1, payments are due at the beginning of each period.
+If you enter the value 0 or a blank value, then payments are due at the end of each period.

-- Per (Period): It should be entered in the range of value 1 to NPER value.
+- Per (Period): It should be entered in the 1 to NPER value range.

-- Type: If you skip or omit this value, [Type] value will be 0 by default.
+- Type: If you skip or omit this value, the [Type] value will be 0 by default.

 How to Use the PPMT Function in Excel?

 PPMT Function in Excel is very simple and easy.
-Let’s understand how to use the PPMT function in Excel with some examples.
+With some examples, let’s understand how to use the PPMT function in Excel.

 Example #1 – Calculate the PPMT Value for a 5 Years Duration of Loan

-In the below-mentioned example, contains the below-mentioned details of the loan.
-Here, I need to find out principle amount by using PPMT function.
+The below-mentioned example contains the below-mentioned details of the loan.
+Here, I need to determine the principal amount using the PPMT function.

-- Now, select the “Insert Function” button (fx) option under the formula toolbar, a dialog box will appear, in the search for a function text box, you can enter the keyword “PPMT” and click on go, automatically, function name will appear in “Select a function” box.
+- Now, select the “Insert Function” button (fx) option under the formula toolbar, and a dialog box will appear; in the search for a function text box, you can enter the keyword “PPMT” and click on the go, automatically, function name will appear in “Select a function” box.

-Now, you can double click on PPMT function in “Select a function” box.
-A formula window popup appears where you need to input the formula or syntax argument of PPMT Function. i.e. =PPMT (rate, per, nper, pv, [fv], [type]).
+Now, you can double click on the PPMT function in the “Select a function” box.
+A formula window popup appears where you need to input the formula or syntax argument of the PPMT Function. i.e. =PPMT (rate, per, nper, pv, [fv], [type]).

-- Nper (Number of a payment period): Total number of payments to be made for the loan, Here, the payments are made monthly for 5 years, so it will be 60 months where it should be entered as 12*5.
+- Nper (Number of a payment period): Total number of payments for the loan; here, the payments are made monthly for 5 years, so it will be 60 months to enter as 12*5.

-- PV (Present value): It is the present value or amount of loan; here you can enter it as a cell reference of the loan amount (C7) or its value 520000.
+- PV (Present value): It is the present value or amount of the loan; here, you can enter it as a cell reference of the loan amount (C7) or its value of 520000.

 Example #2 – Calculate the PPMT Value for a 3 Years Duration of Loan

-We can calculate the PPMT value for a 3 years duration of loan, just we need to change the PER & NPER values.
+We can calculate the PPMT value for 3 years of the loan; we need to change the PER & NPER values.

-After using the PPMT Function in cell B7, answer is shown below.
+After using the PPMT Function in cell B7, the answer is shown below.

 Things to Remember

-- If you enter any of Values or argument in PPMT as non-numeric, then it will result in “Value error”.
+- If you enter any of the Values or arguments in PPMT as non-numeric, it will result in a “Value error”.

-- If the Per (Period) argument in PPMT function is less than 0 or greater than NPER value, then it returns a “#NUM! error”
+- If the Per (Period) argument in the PPMT function is less than 0 or greater than the NPER value, it returns a “#NUM! error”

-- You need to enter correct cell reference, If the cell reference is incorrect, then it will return VALUE! error, even if you forget to convert an interest rate or divide the interest rate argument by 12 or 6 0r 4 (based on annual or quarterly payment), it will result in VALUE! error.
+- You need to enter the correct cell reference; if it is incorrect, it will return VALUE! error, even if you forget to convert an interest rate or divide the interest rate argument by 12 or 6 0r 4 (based on annual or quarterly payment), it will result in VALUE! error.

-Note: It should be always entered in the range of 1 to NPER.
+Note: It should always be entered in the 1 to NPER.

 This is a guide to PPMT Function in Excel.
-Here we discuss How to use PPMT function in excel along with practical examples and downloadable excel template.
+Here we discuss How to use the PPMT function in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –